AidenLai/NTUST_TGBOT/README.md

 This repository contains:

 1. The usage of this Telegram Bot
-2. A Django program of this project
+2. A native python-telegram-bot program of this project
 3. The guide of create the Bot service

 ## Table of Contents: